AbdelaZeem-Mousa/AbdelaZeem-Mousa/README.md

 </p>

 - 🏢 I'm a Software Engineer  at SapTech
-- 👨‍💻 As a IS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Information System student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, C#, and Angular, or anything related to web development.